- Elevation: 2,457 m (8,061 ft)

 This Ribu is the highest in North Sumatra, and overlooks the northern end of Lake Toba.
 It could be considered the highest point of the remnants of the enormous Toba crater.
 Despite it’s height, very few hikers explore its wild slopes so it isn’t the easiest one to arrange a guide for.
 If you ask at your hotel, chances are that most people will look blankly at you and ask if you mean Sibayak or Sinabung!
 However, persevering is really worth it because once you have found a guide (try in Tongging or kampung Naga Linga at the foot of the mountain) you will be on your way to a truly undervalued and interesting mountain.
 Although the terrain can be frustrating at times, with countless tiny vines tripping you up and occasional spiny plants and razor-sharp grass, the views over the northern end of Lake Toba are stunning, plus you get to see Sinabung volcano from a different angle.
 The mountain is also home to a rich diversity of rare plant species, including a sizable number of pitcher plants and wild orchids.

 As you get above 2,400m, you enter another section of dense, mossy forest.
 It is very damp in here.
-You will soon have reached the ‘east peak’.
-It is not marked and there is no view – just a plateau of mossy forest with a small trail twisting round old branches of stunted trees.
-This peak is actually just a few metres lower than the true peak, the west peak, which lies another 800 metres to the west.
+Shelter 5 (2,450m) is soon reached and not long after is the ‘east peak’ or Areal Camp (2,455m).
+Both are good camp spots.
+There is no view – just a plateau of mossy forest with a small trail twisting round old branches of stunted trees – but your guide will be able to lead you to a viewpoint just a couple of minutes away from the main trail.
+This eastern peak is actually just a few metres lower than the true peak, the west peak, which lies another 800 metres to the west.
 There are a few pieces of string tied to branches by the very occasional party of student hikers from Medan, but in poor weather you will probably need your compass.

 It takes about 30 minutes to reach the west peak from the east peak.
 The trail drops down slightly into another open area of low scrubland before ascending so a rather more shapely peak which is crowned with a cement triangulation pillar with ‘Sec.
 Triang.
 No 191’ written on it.
 This is from Dutch days and marks the true high point of the mountain.
 Again, there is no view from the true peak of the mountain, but you should congratulate yourself on having bagged a very infrequently climbed mountain.
 All in all, assuming you did this as a dayhike with small packs, it should have taken you about 5 hours to reach this point.